- Date: 18 April 2017

 - Time: Tuesday, 6pm

 - Cost: Free

-Curator and writer on photography William A. Ewing draws on several recent photography exhibitions to talk about how the curator moves from a ‘Platonic’ ideal—i.e. the ‘perfect’ exhibition—to the messy reality full of compromises.
+Canadian curator and writer on photography, William A Ewing draws on several recent photography exhibitions to talk about how the curator moves from a ‘Platonic’ ideal (the ‘perfect’ exhibition) to the messy reality of compromises.

 Ewing’s books include many monographs and thematic books, including The Body; The Face, and most recently, Landmark: The Fields of Landscape Photography and Edward Burtynsky: Essential Elements.
 Since 2010, Ewing has been an Officer in the French Order of Arts and Letters.
 In 2016, he was given the Royal Photographic Society Award for Outstanding Service to Photography.
 He lives in Lausanne, Switzerland, and works between there and London.